bbbbbr/pandocs/src/Four_Player_Adapter.md

 with garbage data that is based on output the master Game Boy had sent during the ping phase.
-At this time, it is recommended to ignore the first packet received, however, it is safe to start putting new, relevant data into the buffer.
+At this time, it is recommended to ignore the first packet received, however, it is safe to start putting new, relevant data into the buffer immediately.

 ## Restarting Ping Phase

 It's possible to restart the ping phase while operating in the transmission phase.
-To do so, any connected Game Boy can send the Ping Restart sequence, which is 3 or more \$FF bytes in a row.
+To do so, any connected Game Boy can send the ping restart sequence, which is 3 or more \$FF bytes in a row (`FF FF FF FF`).
+The transmission should be aligned such that the first byte is sent in reply to the first serial transfer of a packet.
 This causes the DMG-07 to switch back to the ping phase.

-After the third consecutive \$FF byte is received and transmission of the current packet is completed the DMG-07 it will begin transmitting a packet where all the bytes are set to \$FF.
-This is the indicator that connected Game Boys should use for when to switch back to ping mode.
+After the third consecutive \$FF byte is received by the DMG-07 and transmission of the current packet is completed then the DMG-07 will begin transmitting a packet where all the bytes are set to \$FF.
+This is the indicator that connected Game Boys should use for when to switch back to ping phase.

-As soon as the third consecutive \$FF byte is received by the DMG-07 it will begin transmitting a packet where all the bytes are set to \$FF.
-This is the indicator that connected Game Boys should use for when to switch back to ping mode.

 To avoid false positives the Game Boys should only perform a switch to ping after receving an entire packet of consecutive \$FF bytes.
-For example, if the SIZE setting is 3 then the total packet size is 12 bytes (3 x 4), which will be the number of consecutive \$FF bytes to require from the DMG-07 for a switch.
+For example, if the SIZE setting is 3 then the total packet size is 12 bytes (3 x 4), which will be the number of consecutive \$FF bytes to require from the DMG-07 to indicate a switch.

-After the DMG-07 finishes sending the indicator packet of \$FF bytes it will immediately begin transmitting ping packets.
+After the DMG-07 finishes sending the indicator packet of \$FF bytes it will immediately begin transmitting ping phase packets.

-The following chart is an example of switching from Transmission back to Ping phase.
+The following chart is an example of switching from transmission back to ping phase.
 - The SIZE setting is 1, meaning a total packet size of 4 bytes (1 x 4).
 - The other 3 connected Game Boys here all send \$A5 for their contribution to the shared packet.
 - Note: When a byte in the DMG-07 column is received the matching byte in the Reply column